-9. GlobalFoundries is subject to this Court's personal jurisdiction.
+- 9. GlobalFoundries is subject to this Court's personal jurisdiction.
 GlobalFoundries is incorporated in this District and has infringed TSMC's patents in this District by, among other things, engaging in infringing conduct within and directed at or from this District.
 For example, GlobalFoundries has purposefully and voluntarily placed one or more of its infringing products, as described below, into the stream of commerce with the expectation that these infringing products will be used in this District.
-These infringing products have been and continue to be used in this District.

-10. On information and belief, GlobalFoundries has regularly and systematically transacted business in this District, directly or through subsidiaries or intermediaries, and/or committed acts of patent infringement in this District as alleged more particularly below.
-GlobalFoundries has also placed integrated circuits (and products containing those integrated circuits) into the stream of commerce by shipping infringing products into this District, shipping infringing products knowing that those products would be shipped into this District, and/or shipping infringing products that would be shipped into this District.

-11. The Court therefore has both general and specific personal jurisdiction over GlobalFoundries.

-12. Venue is proper in this District pursuant to 28 U.S.C. § 1400(b) at least because, as discussed above, GlobalFoundries is incorporated in this District and hence resides in this District.
+These infringing products have been and continue to be used in this District. - 10.
+On information and belief, GlobalFoundries has regularly and systematically transacted business in this District, directly or through subsidiaries or intermediaries, and/or committed acts of patent infringement in this District as alleged more particularly below.
+GlobalFoundries has also placed integrated circuits (and products containing those integrated circuits) into the stream of commerce by shipping infringing products into this District, shipping infringing products knowing that those products would be shipped into this District, and/or shipping infringing products knowing that these infringing products would be incorporated into other infringing products that would be shipped into this District. - 11.
+The Court therefore has both general and specific personal jurisdiction over GlobalFoundries. - 12.
+Venue is proper in this District pursuant to 28 U.S.C. § 1400(b) at least because, as discussed above, GlobalFoundries is incorporated in this District and hence resides in this District.